-Firstly check out how much your usual airline company charges to take a bike or other sport equipment.
+Firstly, check out how much your usual airline company charges to take a bike or other sports equipment.
 Then make a comparison with other companies that fly to Gran Canaria Airport.
-You will notice that each airlines price for bringing a bicycle varies greatly.
+You will notice that each airline’s price for bringing a bicycle varies greatly.
 It is certainly worth shopping around as this could save you quite some money.

 All airlines insist that a bicycle be packed securely for transit.
 Bags specifically for bikes are available from various retailers.
 They vary in price and design.
 However, you must detach your pedals and turn the handlebars inwards to make them compact.
 In fact, it is best to remove the front wheel and certainly make sure the gears are well protected.
 It is advised that you deflate the bike tyres so the changing air pressure does not cause damage to the tyres in transit.

 Whichever bag you choose, it is recommended that you protect all of the frame with sponge padding.
 This is cheap and can be bought at any DIY store.

 Packaging your bike properly takes some time, but is well worth it.

 To really protect your precious bicycle you can transport it using a bike box.
 Therefore it is best to place the frame in the box upside down.
 One wheel to the front of the bike and the other to the back.
 Make sure you pad the box where there is room and seal the box with tape.
 You can always fill in the spaces in the box with bubble wrap or foam pipe lagging around the frame will prevent scratches.
 Remember the more things you add to protect the bike the more weight is added, so make sure you keep an eye on the weight of the box.